ericlau00/systems-level-programming/README.md

 ## Bugs and Notes

-- code for multi-redirection in the following manner is implemented but not tested: `command 1 > command 2 < command 3`
+- code for multi-redirection in the following manner is implemented but not tested: `command1 > command2 <command3`
 - piping is not heavily tested

 ## Files and Function Headers